-The BA English degree programme gives you the flexibility to combine the study of Literature and Language in a balance that suits you, and offers optional modules in Creative Writing in Years 2 and 3.
+The BA English degree programme gives you the flexibility to combine the study of Literature and Language in a balance that suits you, and offers optional modules in Creative Writing in Years Two and Three.

 Our Literature modules cover a wide range of texts, genres and themes from the early medieval period to the present day.
 Our Language modules aim to provide understanding of the historical, social and psychological factors that shape the English language used in everyday life.